How to Handle Stress in Relationships

 Relationship Problem: Communication

 All relationship problems stem from poor communication, according to Elaine Fantle Shimberg, author of Blending Families.
-“You can’t communicate while you’re checking your BlackBerry, watching TV, or flipping through the sports section,” she says.
+“You can’t communicate while checking your BlackBerry, watching TV, or flipping through the sports section,” she says.

 Problem-solving strategies: